| Egypt to Auckland,

 experience three years before.
 I knew at that moment that

 my sister was on the mend.
+Passing through LA on our

 way out of town it was so satisfying to see the progress